TRAVEL WRITING 101 by Barbara Noe Kennedy

 Duration: 120 minutes

 In two short hours, a veteran travel journalist will share the ins and outs of travel writing, from what exactly travel writing is to the different types of travel stories to how to write a great story.
-We’ll also look at the different markets, and how to write a killer pitch.
+We’ll also look the different markets, and how to write a killer pitch.
 By the end of class, you should have an arsenal of knowledge to start pitching and writing your own travel stories.
-For an extra (optional) fee, you can have your own pitch critiqued by the instructor within two weeks of the class.
+For an extra fee, you can have your own pitch critiqued by the instructor within two weeks of the class.